hkraemer/Border-effect-corrections-for-diagonal-line-based-recurrence-quantification-analysis-measures/README.md

 See the respective docstrings for further information.

-To get an idea of the functionality of the correction approaches you might just run the MATLAB-Live script `examples_correction_schemes.mlx` (or the plain code found in script `examples_correction_schemes.m`), where we exemplary show the application of the mentioned methods to map and flow data, similar to the data used in the paper.
+To get an idea of the functionality of the correction approaches you might just run the MATLAB-Live scripts `examples_correction_schemes_Logistic_map.mlx` and `examples_correction_schemes_Roessler_system.mlx`, respectively (or the plain code found in the corresponding `.m`-files.
+In these scripts we exemplary show the application of the mentioned methods to map and flow data, similar to the data used in the paper.
 For a better understanding you should run the different sections in the script individually.
 Play around with the parameters and noise level of the data!